homorunner/mcpmark-notion/tasks/playwright_webarena/shopping_admin/search_filtering_operations/description.md

 **Task Requirements:**

-1. To access the Magento Admin panel and begin the analysis, navigate to http://34.143.228.182:7780/admin/.
-Login with username 'admin' and password 'admin1234'
+1. Login with username 'admin' and password 'admin1234'

 2. To analyze search behavior and term effectiveness, check the Search Terms of Marketing and perform complex filtering:
    - Search for all terms containing 'tank' in their name - count the exact number of results